jp-wright/nfl_betting_market_analysis/README.md

 These two rolling average plots of passing offense (left) and rushing offense (right) since 1978 show starkly different trends in league-wide offensive approach.
 In 1978 and 1979 major rule changes were implemented that made pass defense more difficult, causing the first initial rise in passing offense.
 To my surprise, it leveled off and remained consistent for the remainder of the 1980s and 1990s.
 Beginning in 2005, however, the league began to experience its own Cambrian explosion of passing attacks, growing each year for a decade straight.
 Conversely, rushing offense plummeted for fifteen consecutive years before coming to a roughly stable resting point.

-As intersting as the topic of how the league changes schematically as a whole over time is, the point of this investigation was to see if we could explain the dramatic rise in Over/Unders.
+As interesting as the topic of how the league changes schematically as a whole over time is, the point of this investigation was to see if we could explain the dramatic rise in Over/Unders.
 I think its safe to say we can do so to a large degree with passing offense alone, as we predicted above.
-Take a minute to compare [Figure 411](#over---under-analysis) and [Figure 4193](#passing-and-rushing-offense-over-time).
+Take a minute to compare [Figure 411](#over---under-analysis) and [Figure 4193](#passing-vs-rushing-offense-over-time).
 The sharp rise in passing offense parallels that in the Over/Under, while rushing offense seems to have little to no correlation.
 When comparing multiple variables at a time, a scatter matrix can help illuminate trends between all combinations of the targets.

 ###### Offense and Over-Under Scatter Matrix
 <img src="images/pass_rush_over-under_matrix.png" align="middle" alt="Scatter Matrix for Passing, Rushing, and Over/Under" >